The Man Who Killed Don Quixote: Post-production

 In November 2017, Gilliam stated that editing was nearly complete: "We're just fiddling now, figuring out a few things here and there so it's pretty much what it is.
 We've got still months of work to do on visual effects, sound, music.
 But as far as the tale, it's pretty tight now and it's surprisingly wonderful".
-On 23 December he stated "The year is almost finished.. and so is The Man Who Killed Don Quixote."
+On 23 December, he stated, "The year is almost finished... and so is The Man Who Killed Don Quixote."

 In May 2018, at the same time Amazon Studios dropped from the project, Gilliam suffered a minor medical complication that was erroneously reported as a stroke.

 Convent of Christ controversy

 During filming in Portugal, Gilliam's team was accused of damaging public properties, as well as the Convent of Christ, a notable convent in Tomar and a UNESCO World Heritage Site.
-The accusation came from a report by Portuguese news channel RTP1, who stated that the crew had "left behind chipped masonry, broken roof tiles and uprooted trees at the 12th-century Convent of Christ in Tomar, central Portugal."
+The accusation came from a report by Portuguese news channel RTP1, which stated that the crew had "left behind chipped masonry, broken roof tiles and uprooted trees at the 12th-century Convent of Christ in Tomar, central Portugal."
 Gilliam denied the accusations, stating, "I think the Convent of Christ is one of the most glorious buildings I have ever seen.
 Everything we did there was to protect the building from harm... and we succeeded.
 Trees were not cut down, stones were not broken. [...]
 There was not an iota of disrespect involved.
 People should begin by getting the facts before howling hysterically."
 An investigation by the Portuguese government took place during the following weeks to determine if the news report was accurate, with the presence of "some damage" being acknowledged, which was catalogued by the convent officials who monitored the filming.
 The destruction of the trees was determined to have occurred during the production of an earlier, unrelated film.
 On 4 July 2017, Portuguese authorities ruled that Gilliam's crew was only responsible for "insignificant damage", adding that the accusations "lacked rigor and revealed a lack of scientific knowledge".